AMI Montessori Orientation Course

 Flexible Montessori Orientation and Assistant Course Options

-The Orientation Course and Assistants Course Adjunct may be taken individually or as a fully integrated program.
-MTCNE offers both options at the 0–3, 3–6, 0–6, and 6–12 levels to support the diverse needs of individuals and school communities.
+The AMI Orientation Course and AMI Assistants Course Adjunct may be taken individually or as a fully integrated program.
+MTCNE offers both options at the 0–3, 3–6, 0–6, 6–12, and 12–18 levels to support the diverse needs of individuals and school communities.

-Courses can be delivered in-person, online, or in a blended format—and translation options are available.
-MTCNE also partners with schools and organizations to provide customized Orientation and Assistant Course Adjuncts designed to meet the specific needs and schedules of your community.
+MTCNE also partners with schools and organizations to provide customized Orientation Courses and Assistants Course Adjuncts designed to meet the specific needs, schedules, and developmental focus of your community.

-Interested in bringing a course to your school or region?
+Interested in bringing one of these trainings to your school or regional community?